Pylons/pyramid/docs/narr/security.rst

 implements the interface defined in ``repoze.bfg.interfaces.IAuthenticationPolicy`` can be used.

-It's common but it is also possible to change the default :term:`authorization policy` (to use some other persistent authorization mechanism other than ACLs).
+It's not common, but it is also possible to change the default :term:`authorization policy` (to use some other persistent authorization mechanism other than ACLs).
 To do so, pass an object which implements the ``repoze.bfg.interfaces.IAuthorizationPolicy``)